imagej/imagej.github.io/_pages/update-sites/index.md

 <div style="clear: right; float: right">

-{% include fiji content='The [Fiji](/software/fiji) distribution of ImageJ ships with both the `/about` and `/fiji` sites enabled.
+{% include notice icon="fiji" content='The [Fiji](/software/fiji) distribution of ImageJ ships with both the `/about` and `/fiji` sites enabled.
 You can transform your ImageJ installation into a Fiji one simply by enabling the `/fiji` update site.' %}

 </div>